nanakoohashi/Customer-churn/Plan.md

 Choose an algorithm whos assumptions fit your data and your modeling goal.
 (*e.g. among neural nets, radial basis function neural net handles outliers better than an ordinary neural net*).
 ### 2. Create an experimental design
+### 3. Build a model
+#### Set parameters
+Study the default parameters of your modeling algorithm and the theory behind these settings.
+Create other models and see what happens.
+#### Build various types of models
+### 4. Assess the model
+Some effecting techniques: using various tables and graphs (coincidence tables, lift charts, ROI curves, and normal probability charts).
+### 5. Evaluate the model
+Include them in a modeling report.
+This report will help to synthesize conclusions to form general insights about the modeling effort and to point the way to improving the results during the next modeling effort.
+## Deployment